jbates2549/School_District_Analysis/README.md

 ### Conclusions of Stock Analysis

 How is the district summary affected?

 How is the school summary affected?

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+In the school Summary, % passing math changed from 93.3% to 93.2% for Thomas High School.
+For reading the change for THS went from 97.3 to to 97.0.
 How does replacing the ninth-grade scores affect the following:

 Math and reading scores by grade

 Scores by school spending

 Scores by school size

 Scores by school type